Fire Rated

 Fire Classification

-Fire rated timber is tested and classified in accordance with EN 13501-1.
-Typical classifications for treated timber can include Euroclass B or C depending on the timber, treatment system and installation.
+Fire rated timber is classified in accordance with EN 13501-1.
+Depending on the timber, profile and treatment system used, classifications may include Euroclass B or C.

 Final performance is influenced by: